top of page

 Does the Quran know the Sun doesn't shine the same way around the world?

 The Quran lacks the consideration of different time zones because of its focus on the Arab region, which is the reason why in some countries, Muslims fast up to sixteen hours while in other countries Ramadan is almost impossible.
 In countries that fit in the Arctic Circle like certain parts of Russia, Norway, Sweden, Finland or Alaska, the Sun never sets which is a problem for Muslims, as they have to consider the rise and set of the Sun to start and break their fast, but also for praying.
 Allah doesn't consider a specific hour for fasting but only the Sun, which clearly shows that the Quran thinks the Sun might have the same effect around the globe as it has on the Arab region.
-Or, another reason for this could be that Quran was meant for the Arab people.
-If that is not the case and the Quran is meant for humankind, this means Allah lacked serious consideration for His own creation of 'time'.
-This is just an example that comes to my mind while I reason on God's decision to spread a universal religion starting from a specific region instead of Him considering different groups of people and tribes to let them learn from each other, which is the reason why all Muslim nations become each other's copy with a great loss of tradition, history and cultural identity.
+Or, another reason for this could be that the Quran was meant for the Arab people.
+If that is not the case and the Quran is meant for humankind, this means Allah lacked serious consideration for His creation of 'time' but also for how His other creation, which is humanity, might experience time under His order of fasting only depending on the Sun.
+This is just an example that comes to my mind while I reason on God's decision to spread a universal religion starting from a specific region instead of Him considering different groups of people and tribes to let them learn from each other, which is the reason why all Muslim nations become each other's copy with a great loss of tradition, history and cultural identity, such as the strong and radical Islamic regime in Iran, or the Taliban in Afghanistan.
+The reason why another well-known country with a lot of Muslims, that is Türkiye, didn't experience that great loss of identity is because it is a secular country.
+Turkic empires replaced their laws with Arab-Islamic laws after they converted to Islam, and this became even more systematic for nearly 470 years during the Ottoman Empire.
+Mustafa Kemal Atatürk established the secular Republic of Türkiye after the fall of the Ottoman Empire, which is the reason why today the Turkish identity and society are not completely replaced by Quranic laws and Mohamed's traditions.

 Reflections